ramraj07/anomaly_detection_ramraj/README.md

           * If a purchase is added to a user id that doesn't exist, it is created and then added to it.

  4. All non-fatal errors are logged into an error_log.txt file; if more than 25 non-fatal errors are generated, they are not displayed anymore but only logged in the error file.

+## Testing
+The code was tested with >10 different test cases; the algorithm was quickly remade with MATLAB to generate test cases and results and crosschecked.
+The repository was pulled onto a Cloud9 dev environment to verify that it runs smoothly in a Linux environment.